-Invasive Plant Management Plan and Environmental Assessment
+Invasive Plant Management Plan and Environmental Assessment (2012)

 Over 200 non-native plants have been documented within North Cascades National Park Service Complex; however, not every species is invasive.
-For the purpose of this planning effort, an invasive plant is defined as a non-native species whose introduction does or is likely to cause environmental or economic harm, or harm to human, animal, or plant health.
+For the purpose of this planning effort, an invasive plant was defined as a non-native species whose introduction does or is likely to cause environmental or economic harm, or harm to human, animal, or plant health.

 Mignonne Bivin, Plant Ecologist